jshaffstall/anvil-practices/README.md

 3. The only way to access the development version of the app is to run it in the Anvil editor.
 There's no way to generate a URL that external users can use to test your changes.

-## How Do People Normally Work Around Those Limitations
+## How People Normally Work Around Those Limitations

 People normally make a copy of each app.
 One of those copies is the development/test version, and the other is the production version.
 In the development/test version, the published version is what external testers would see, while the unpublished version is what the developer sees.